Security Best Practices

 Avoid including sensitive information in configuration properties

 When configuring a Transformer for Snowflake deployment, you can specify sensitive information such as the access key or secret key to your AWS credential store.
-To avoid including such sensitive information in plain text, save the information elsewhere and call it using StreamSets functions.
+To avoid including such sensitive information in plain text, save the information elsewhere and call it using IBM StreamSets functions.

 For more information, see Protecting Sensitive Data in Configuration Properties.